 Meet Ralph Hipp

-As a kid growing up in North Florida watching television coverage of major news events like the Kennedy assassination, or the triumphs of our space program, I knew early on that television news was a dream career.
-I get to live out that dream every day, with more than 40 years in radio and television now.. half of that time here at WIBW-TV.
-I had already landed my first radio station job in Gainesville and the University of Florida in the early 70s, just before my high school graduation.
+As a kid growing up in North Florida watching television coverage of major news events like the Kennedy assassination, or the triumphs of our space program, I knew even before I was 10 years old, that delivering the news on television to people in your hometown is an importantjob.
+I get to live out that dream every day, with nearly 45 years in radio and television now.. half of that time here at WIBW-TV.

-In our social media age of reporting news in an instant, I still enjoy going back to the basics and helping this new generation of outstanding journalism students graduate and arrive at 13 News to begin their television careers.
+In our social media age of reporting news in an instant, I still enjoy going back to the basics and helping our newer members who arrive at 13 News to begin their television careers.
 Melissa Brunner and I marvel at the technical wonders of high-definition television, Facebook, Twitter and the internet while sticking to our news principles of being fair, being right.. and sharing stories with you that captivate our viewers.